tidepool-org/handbook/Operations Documents/Interview Process.md

 # Technical and Team Fit Interviews

 After the initial screen, each candidate should talk to at least 3 other team members for 45-60 minutes each.
-These can be done indidually or jointly.
+These can be done individually or jointly.

 For technical candidates, at least two technical interviews should be done, focusing both on specific project work as well as high-level thinking.